MIresearch/Global-Opportunity-Index/README.md

 <H1><b>Milken Institute Research Department </b></H1><Hr>
-<i>Note: The Offical Website of the Milken Institute is <a href="https://milkeninstitute.org" target="_blank">https://milkeninstitute.org/</a>.
-The current platform allows us to share on-going work while linking it to current events.</i>

 We leverage our technical and analytical skills, and economic thoughts to bring new persectives to current policy discussions.<br><br>